abcfy2/aria2-static-build/README.md

 >
 > Please note `getprop net.dns1` does not work since Android 8, so you have to set a valid DNS manually.

+## https certificates NOTE (Linux Only)

+SSL certificates location may vary from different distributions.
+E.g: Ubuntu uses `/etc/ssl/certs/ca-certificates.crt`, but CentOS uses `/etc/pki/tls/certs/ca-bundle.crt`.

+It's impossible to detect certificates location in all distributions.
+See issue: [openssl/openssl#7481](https://github.com/openssl/openssl/issues/7481).
+But luckily most distributions may contains a symbol link `/etc/ssl/cert.pem` which point to the actual file path.

+So I set compile options `--openssldir=/etc/ssl/` for openssl/libressl.
+Which works for most distributions.

+If your environment contains file `/etc/ssl/openssl.cnf` or `/etc/ssl/cert.pem`, you were luckly and you can use my build out-of-box.

+But if your environment does not contain any of the files, you have to do one of the following settings to make https request could work.

+- add `--ca-certificate=/path/to/your/certificate` to `aria2c` or set `ca-certificate=/path/to/your/certificate` in `~/.aria2/aria2.conf`.
+E.g: `./aria2c --ca-certificate=/etc/pki/tls/certs/ca-bundle.crt https://github.com/`
+- Or add `SSL_CERT_FILE=/path/to/your/certificate` environment variable before you run `aria2c`.
+E.g: `export SSL_CERT_FILE=/etc/pki/tls/certs/ca-bundle.crt; ./aria2c https://github.com/` or `SSL_CERT_FILE=/etc/pki/tls/certs/ca-bundle.crt ./aria2c https://github.com/`

+> Reference for different distribution certificates locations: https://gitlab.com/probono/platformissues/blob/master/README.md#certificates

 ## Build locally yourself

 Requirements: